branyoto/verifier/README.md

 # Project

-This project is a WIP.
+This project is a trash.

+Because the java processor doesn't allows you to edit file with annotations, the core feature of this project is broken.

+# If you want to read more for no reason

 This project is designed to be a simpler way to use annotation to ensure fields validation than jakarta.